Foreign-language influences in English: Languages influencing the English language

 Here is a list of the most common foreign language influences in English, where other languages have influenced or contributed words to English.

 Celtic

-Celtic words are almost absent but do exist, such as the word galore which came about in the 17th century and stems from the Irish, "go leor" which means plenty, or to sufficiency.
-There are also dialectal words, such as the Yan Tan Tethera system of counting sheep.
-However, hypotheses have been made that English syntax was influenced by Celtic languages, such as the system of continuous tenses was a calque of similar Celtic phrasal structures.
+Celtic contributions are almost absent, but do exist.
+One such is the word galore, which came about in the 17th century and stems from the Irish, "go leor," similarly applied as a postpositive adjective, but specifying sufficiency of something.
+There also are dialectal words, such as the Yan Tan Tethera system of counting sheep.
+Hypotheses have been made that English syntax was influenced by Celtic languages, with its system of continuous tenses being a calque of similar Celtic phrasal structures.
 This is controversial, as the system has clear native English and other Germanic developments.

 French

 The French contributed legal, military, technological, and political terminology.
 French was the prestige language during the Norman occupation of the British Isles, causing many French words to enter English vocabulary.
 Their language also contributed common words, such as how food was prepared: boil, broil, fry, roast, and stew, as well as words related to the nobility: prince, duke, marquess, viscount, baron, and their feminine equivalents.
 Nearly 30 percent of English words (in an 80,000-word dictionary) are of French origin.